fosgate29/ifunded-audit-internal-2019-04/report/generated-report/README.md

 ##### Owner

 The owner has some special permissions in the contracts that inherit `OwnableNonTransferable`.
 Permissions vary based on the contract.
 The owners can be different or the owners can have the same identity.
-The ownership is not transferrable, so taking care of the owner's private key is important.
+The ownership is not transferable, so taking care of the owner's private key is important.
 In case the private key is compromised, another instance of the contract has to be deployed, abandoning the old instance.

 The owner can:
 - add and remove links to documents;